 Students will be provided with a foundation in guitar technique upon which to base further study of the instrument.
 The course consists of an introduction to the use of the guitar as a solo, accompaniment and ensemble instrument.
-1 hr./wk.

 MUS 227 Applied Guitar II (Class) (1 Hour)